 Regional Parks Memberships for Anglers

-- Includes all the benefits of Basic Membership plus boat launch and annual fishing permit for one named individual; state fishing permit also required for individuals 16 years and older $300.
+- Includes all the benefits of Basic Membership plus boat launch (excludes Invasive Mussel Inspection fees) and an annual District fishing permit for one named individual.
+(A California State Fishing License is also required for individuals 16 years and older.)

 - Senior Anglers must be 62+ years of age